postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/monitoring-your-api/setting-up-monitor.md

 ### Disabling SSL validation

-You can **Disable SSL validation** if you are using self-signed certicates to stop validations of SSL certificates.
-For more information, see [Certificates](/docs/postman/sending-api-requests/certificates/).
+You can **Disable SSL validation** if you are using self-signed certificates to stop validations of SSL certificates.
+For more information, see [Certificates](/docs/sending-requests/certificates/).
 To troubleshoot, see [Troubleshooting Self-signed SSL Certificate Issues](https://blog.postman.com/2019/07/17/self-signed-ssl-certificate-troubleshooting/).

 ## Next steps

-Learn how to set up [integrations](/docs/integrations/intro-integrations/) for your monitoring results, and [how to monitor your APIs and websites](/docs/postman/monitors/monitoring-apis-websites/).
+Learn how to set up [integrations](/docs/integrations/intro-integrations/) for your monitoring results, and [how to monitor your APIs and websites](/docs/designing-and-developing-your-api/monitoring-your-api/monitoring-apis-websites/).